 Toma's portfolio of work includes murals, including those at Chief Joseph School in Portland and at Chief Kitsap Academy in Suquamish, Washington.
 He has experience in graffiti art, printmaking, painting, airbrush, sculpture and design.
 Along with artist Lillian Pitt, Toma works with school children in in the Columbia River Gorge teaching art, Tribal culture, the history of the Celilo Falls, and salmon fishing.

-Toma's cast glass masks (like those in the Spirit Pole), limited edition prints and posters are available at the FRIENDS Shop, which is also located in the Visitor Center.
+Toma's cast glass masks (like those in the Spirit Pole), limited edition prints and posters are available at the Friends Bookstore and Gallery, which is also located in the Visitor Center.

 Photographs of Spirit Pole installation by Madya Panfilio © 2016, used with permission.